ZachSaucier/sveltekit-blog/src/lib/posts/2025/iterating.md

 But that version of the blog was hard for me to update.
 Not only was building Jekyll not the least error prone but I also lost the build files due to some hard drive failures, which contributed to me not writing to it from 2017-2023.

 In 2023 I got some time to learn and play around with Svelte.
 I loved it and decided to rebuild my old Jekyll-based blog with Svelte.
 But I liked the overall look of my old blog so I decided to port it (making improvements to the styling and implementation as I went) to Sveltekit instead of building something new from scratch.
 It only took around 2 weeks of free time with most of that time being spent setting up Sveltekit exactly the way I wanted it to work.
+I also [wrote about that process](/blog/blog-refresh-2023/) if you're interested in reading more.

 This shows how this principle applies to not only visual things that people interact with but also to the infrastructure behind something.